eMedicine Specialties > Emergency Medicine > Pediatric

 Imaging Studies

-• If the clinical presentation is typical and an olive is felt, the diagnosis is confirmed and further imaging is not warranted.
+• If the clinical presentation is typical and an olive is felt, the diagnosis is almost certain.
+However formal ultrasonography is still recommended to evaluate the pylorus and confirm the diagnosis.

-• Criteria for making the diagnosis include pyloric muscle thickness greater than 4 mm.
-The length of the pyloric canal is variable and may range from 14 mm to 20 mm.
-The pyloric diameter may range from 10-14 mm.
+• Criteria for making the diagnosis include pyloric muscle wall thickness equal to or greater than 3 mm, and pylorus length greater than 13mm.
+The entire pyloric diameter may range from 10-14 mm.

 • Infantile hypertrophic pyloric stenosis may be falsely diagnosed in infants who have pylorospasm.
 Ultrasonography also allows for observation of peristaltic activity, differentiating between pylorospasm and true infantile hypertrophic pyloric stenosis.